aaikedw/fada-import-specs/FADA-import-specs-new.md

 - General workflow: Similar to the DPIT, the FADA import tool acts on a staging database, which can easily be copied/synced with the production database.
 If feasible, we would opt to use the same staging database.
 - [Clarification] As mentioned in Fig. 8 _“also show groups that are present in the db but have not previously been created/processed through the web tool”_, it would be nice if a resource (without associated job) could be created in the database, so it shows up in the interface.
 As all groups currently present in the database were imported from xls files, this is only relevant for this resource type.
 On 28/8/2015 it was agreed to implement this option unless it would conflict with other requirements of the app, would require too much work or change the current logic of the app.
 - [Clarification] As mentioned in Fig. 4, the “Sync BioFresh register” could be considered as a resource specific function or a global one.
 During discussion on 28/8/2015, it was agreed that implementing this functionality as part of the resource job was the most logical option.
 - [Clarification/New] While this is implicit in several of the mock-ups (Fig. 6 “re-download”, Fig. 12 “re-upload file” and Fig. 11: “Re-upload file”), this was not clearly mentioned as a functionality in the specifications.
 On 28/8/2015, we agreed that there is a need for a job wide abort option, which allows the operator to re-download/re-upload a (corrected) file.
+-	[Clarification/New] The general UI showing the resources should show all groups for which species/taxon data exists in the database.
+In order to achieve this, an “initiate script” should be run when first deploying the app, to ensure that the resources associated to these groups are created.
+To detect the availability of checklist data for a group, this script could consult the field “inputfile_publishable” in fada.groups (WHERE inputfile_publishable=‘Y’).

 See the UI-screenshots-new folder for UI-mockups.
 The mock-up [./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg](./UI-screenshots-new/1FADA-import_tool-mockup-DwC-A-resources_overview.jpg) shows the organisation of the two modules in tabs.